khaitmb/khaitmb/README.md

 ### About Me
 - Healthcare Data Analyst
-- NBachelor's in Biochemistry with a concentration in Informatics
+- Bachelor's in Biochemistry with a concentration in Informatics
 - Professionally Certified Data Analyst (Google, IBM)

 ### Skills